 - Compression garment: you will be required to wear a compression garment following your procedure.
 This will help to support your chests and reduce swelling.
 Your surgeon will be able to help advise you on which type of garment you will need to purchase.

 What to expect the day of your gynaecomastia surgery

 To help prepare for the day of your surgery:

-- Eating: make sure you avoid eating eight hours prior to your surgery
+- Eating: make sure you avoid eating six hours prior to your surgery

 - Drinking: make sure you do not drink any water two hours before surgery